remblock/REMChain-Mainnet-Setup/README.md

 remcli wallet remove_key YOURPUBLICKEY
 ```

 > This command line is used for removing a key from your wallet.
-Each time you remove a key from your wallet, you will be promted for your wallet password.

 ```
 remcli get account BPACCOUNTNAME